jerrysdesign/fireapp-starter/README.md

 ## Note

-- If you want to use Bourbon & NEAT by default, use branch "bourbon".
+- If you want to use Bitters by default, use branch "Bitters".